 For most travellers, the MRT is the easiest way to navigate to Chinatown Complex Food Centre.
 Take the North East Line to Chinatown MRT Station.
 Leave the station through Exit B. The hawker centre is just a 1-minute walk from here.

 Where to stay near Chinatown Complex Food Centre

-- Bliss Hotel: One of the best hotels in Chinatown for travellers on a budget, this property offers large rooms with modern decor and Oriental touches.
+- Bliss Hotel: One of the top hotel picks in Chinatown for travellers on a budget, this property offers large rooms with modern decor and Oriental touches.
 Extras like a rooftop bar and free smartphone rentals add to the value.

 - The Scarlet Singapore: Occupying a heritage building on a side-street, this boutique hotel features contemporarily decorated rooms along with some great amenities including a rooftop bar and outdoor hot tub for your chillin’ pleasure.

-- Ann Siang House: Set in an old Chinese merchant house between Chinatown and Telok Ayek, this boutique hotel charms guests with spacious rooms and well-equipped modern studio apartments.
+- Ann Siang House: Set in an old Chinese merchant house between Chinatown and Telok Ayer, this boutique hotel charms guests with spacious rooms and well-equipped modern studio apartments.